sodiboo/niri-flake/docs.md

 Using a binary cache can save you time, by avoiding redundant rebuilds.

-This cache is managed by me, sodiboo, and i use GitHub Actions to automaticaly upload builds of [`packages.<system>.niri-stable`](#packagessystemniri-stable) and [`packages.<system>.niri-unstable`](#packagessystemniri-unstable) (for nixpkgs unstable and stable).
+This cache is managed by me, sodiboo, and i use GitHub Actions to automaticaly upload builds of [`pkgs.niri-stable`](#packagessystemniri-stable) and [`pkgs.niri-unstable`](#packagessystemniri-unstable) (for nixpkgs unstable and stable).
 By using it, you are trusting me to not upload malicious builds, and as such you may disable it.

 If you do not wish to use this cache, then you may wish to set [`programs.niri.package`](#programsniripackage) to [`pkgs.niri`](https://search.nixos.org/packages?channel=unstable&show=niri), in order to take advantage of the NixOS cache.